 "This wavelength is of interest to the Navy for transmission of light through the maritime atmosphere and for material science applications," said Fred Dylla, Jefferson Lab's Chief Technology Officer and Associate Director of the Free-Electron Laser Division.
 The FEL is supported by the Office of Naval Research (Arlington, VA), the Naval Sea Systems Command (Washington Navy Yard, DC), the Air Force Research Laboratory (WPAFB, OH), and the High Energy Laser Joint Technology Office (Albuquerque, NM), as well as by the Commonwealth of Virginia (Richmond).
 The laser's new capabilities will enhance a wide range of applications, such as shipboard anti-missile defense and other defense applications as well as manufacturing technologies and the support of scientific studies in chemistry, physics, biology and medicine.

 This is another record for the powerful laser, which was also the first to achieve 10 kW in the infrared at 6 microns in July 2004.

-"This milestone supports the Navy's vision for the ultimate development of a very high power FEL that will serve as part of a ship-based weapon system and provide precise, speed-of-light energy projection at sea," said Office of Naval Research program manager Lewis DeSandre.
+"This milestone supports the Navy's vision for the ultimate development of a very high power FEL that will serve as part of a ship-based weapon system and provide precise, speed-of-light energy projection at sea," added ONR program manager Lewis DeSandre.
 "The Navy and Department of Energy research communities continue to work on the steady development of FEL technology.
 The goal is to reach higher power levels that will provide persuasive evidence and support the eventual realization of FEL as a promising candidate for meeting several of the Navy's broad mission requirements and defeating 21st century threats."